1-800-thewolf/AoM-Archipelago/README.md

 ## What Is This?

 This mod transforms the Fall of the Trident campaign into an Archipelago multiworld randomizer.
-Instead of progressing through the campaign in order and earning upgrades normally, items are shuffled into a randomized pool.
+Instead of progressing through the campaign in order and completing missions normally, items are shuffled into a randomized pool.

 You might start a scenario unable to advance beyond the Classical Age, and the only military units you can train are myth units.
 You might find an upgrade giving Arkantos lifesteal and a petrifying shout.